jobrienski/gemara/README.md

 The contextual similarity factors include the version of language, packages, and devops frameworks (docker, kubernetes, etc), and level of expertise.
 Some of these contexts are determined by meta-data around current projects, and/or profile and manual configuration.
 See "configuration"

 When you or someone finds an answer, you can easily tag it.
-Once tagged, that context and search is now sharable as a hyperlink.
+Once tagged, that context and search is now shareable as a hyperlink.
 It becomes a problem space with a solution.

 So instead of searching the entire web, you are meta-searching on solutions and matching on contextual problems.
 Your chances of success are greater, and if you don't get an exact match you have much closer results to look through.